 Except now she couldn't because her step-father's coworkers had shown up to interrogate and probably arrest the girls.
 Cassie knew from her days in the Avenger's Mansion that there were some superhuman prisons scattered around the country, where individuals that traditional penitentiaries couldn't handle were sent.
 Not only were they all out of her reach but, well, she couldn't exactly team up with jailbirds.
 And as things stood, they were her only lead on the Young Avengers.

 God damn it.

 Raising her hand, Cassie offered the police a one-fingered salute before turning away from the hospital… and slamming face-first into someone's breasts.
 Green breasts.
-But not Jen green breasts, wearing green breasts.
+But not green breasts in the Jen way, they were breasts covered in green fabric.
 Taking a step back, she looked up and gasped.
 "You!"
 Because while it was younger than it was supposed to be, Cassie recognized that face.
-This wasn't some kind of wannabe Amora, this was the real damn thing!
+The girl from the cathedral wasn't some kind of wannabe Amora, she was the real damn thing!

 "Me."
 Arm flashing out faster than Cassie's eyes could track, Amora tangled her hand in the young blonde's hair and pulled her closer as her green eyes locked with Cassie's blue orbs, the Asgardian's free arm winding around Cassie's waist.
 "I thought I felt the witch's son, but you've been tainted by her as well.
 Not nearly as deeply, but enough to explain certain… discrepancies."
 What?
 "I'm hardly complaining, though.
 You're far more useful to us this way, to say nothing of your blossoming beauty."